Jerome B. Abrams: Civil justice activity nationally

 In 2013, the Conference of Chief Justices (CCJ) created the Civil Justice Improvements Committee (CJI), as part of its civil justice initiative.
 The CCJ is a national organization whose members include the highest judicial officer of each state.
 This initiative aimed to develop innovations and best practices in civil courts to reduce costs and delays in rendering justice, while still preserving fairness, access to courts, and due process.
 The CCJ worked with the National Center for State Courts (NCSC) and the Institute for the Advancement of the American Legal System (IAALS) in putting together a widely experienced 23-member committee to carry out research and make recommendations.
 Abrams was selected as a member of the committee, and chaired its Rules and Litigation Subcommittee, one of the two subcommittees that carried out the bulk of the CJI's work (the other subcommittee being chaired by Judge Jennifer D. Bailey).
 In 2016, the CJI issued its report, Call to Action: Achieving Civil Justice for All, Recommendations to the Conference of Chief Justices by the Civil Justice Improvements Committee.

 Abrams has been an NCSC board member.
 He is also a council member of the NCSC's Just Horizons Initiative.
 This initiative is "dedicated to helping courts anticipate and prepare for future challenges and opportunities affecting the delivery of high-quality justice to all who use our courts."
 Abrams serves as a liaison between the NCSC and the American College of Business Court Judges.

 Abrams has been involved nationally with the study and development of specialized business courts, which were also a subject of the Minnesota task force's study on court practices and efficiency.
-He is vice-president of the American College of Business Court Judges (2024).
+He was vice-president of the American College of Business Court Judges (2024).
 He was a Business Court Representative to the American Bar Association's Business Law Section (2014–2016).
 He is a co-author of The Business Courts Benchbook, writing chapters on discovery management and electronic discovery.
 He also is co-author of An Electronic Discovery Primer.

 Internationally, Abrams contributes to the Judicial Integrity Initiative of the United Nations Office on Drugs and Crime.